diptanu6/Portfolio/README.md

 # Portfolio
-his project is a personal portfolio website designed to showcase my skills, projects, and professional journey
+This project is a personal portfolio website designed to showcase my skills, projects, and professional journey